We are always examining our complaint handling process to ensure that it is thorough, fair and efficient. Our process works like this :

 When we receive a complaint, we review it to determine whether it falls within our mandate.
 If so, we forward a copy to the telecommunications service provider.
 We ask the service provider to attempt to resolve the matter with the customer and report back to us within 30 days.

 When the service provider responds, we evaluate the response and determine whether the complaint has been resolved to the satisfaction of the customer.
 This is the stage at which the majority of complaints are resolved.
 When a complaint remains unresolved we will assess its complexity, the amount of additional information that may be required, and the likelihood of successfully resolving the matter informally.

-If the complaint falls within our mandate but is about a service provider that does not participate in CCTS, we will inform the provider about the receipt of the complaint and its obligation to join CCTS within five days.
+If the complaint falls within our mandate but is about a service provider that does not participate in CCTS, we will take the necessary action to have them join CCTS within 30 days.
 For further details, please refer to the Participating Service Providers page of our website.

 Complaints that appear to be amenable to informal resolution are assigned to a member of our staff who will work with the customer and the service provider to arrive at a prompt resolution of the dispute.
 We will normally request additional information and documentation from both parties to effectively “mediate” a resolution.
 Many of these complaints are resolved to the satisfaction of both parties at this stage.

 Complaints which raise particularly challenging issues or are otherwise especially complex will be investigated.
 During an investigation, we will request additional information or documentation from one or both parties to help determine whether the service provider reasonably performed its obligations pursuant to the terms of the contract between it and the customer.
 Throughout the investigation, we may also attempt to informally mediate a resolution of the dispute.